NOTES & BASIC COMMUNITY DIRECTIVE

-These will be best planted in the existing garden beds in a decorative concrete surround to ensure that size is limited so that they won’t interfere with canopies – similar idea for Port Jackson Figs. These surrounds will ensure there is more visual interest and immediate vertical height.
+These will be best planted in the existing garden beds in a decorative concrete surround to ensure that size is limited so that they won’t interfere with canopies – similar idea for the Hill’s figs. These surrounds will ensure there is more visual interest and immediate vertical height.

 - Grows very well in Sorrento

 - Could replace red bottle brush on east side

 Only a couple of these show stoppers would make an incredible difference without being ridiculous, tying in with the theme & history of the existing ones & balancing the aesthetics of the streetscape.